 This course is designed to cover selected biological topics to allow the student to gain an understanding and appreciation of basic life functions and mankind's relationship to the environment.
 This course is designed to fulfill the Natural Science requirement.
-Co-requisites: MA105 and EN111 or permission of instructor.
+Corequisites: EN111 or permission of instructor.